Why are you constructing these new buildings around Notre Dame Stadium?

 The basic seating configuration of the current upper and lower bowls will not change to any great degree.
 The current gold chair-back seating areas on both the east and west sides will remain.
 The west side upper bowl location of the current press box will be converted to outside, premium chair-back seating.

 Will there be changes in the current bowl relative to concessions, restrooms, and other amenities?

 Those plans have not yet been finalized because they are not central to the new space being constructed, but we are committed to making sure that when this project is completed, the experience of every fan who attends a game is enhanced.

 If construction is ongoing over the course of several football seasons, what will be the effects on game days?

-There may be some minor inconveniences, and the area will be a construction zone during the seasons impacted by the project, but home games will go on as scheduled at Notre Dame Stadium.
-The scene likely will be similar to the expansion in the 1990s when construction was ongoing on the upper bowl and new press box during the course of the 1996 football season.
+There may be some minor inconveniences, and the area will be a construction zone during the seasons impacted by the project, but home games are going on as scheduled at Notre Dame Stadium.
+The scene is similar to the expansion in the 1990s when construction was ongoing on the upper bowl and new press box during the course of the 1996 football season.